XuewenWangUGA/USAT/README.md

 2. Graphic plot the distribution of alleles and comparison
 3. Haplotype sequence alignment and comprison
 4. Caculation of allele length in bp to the number of repeat time  (allele size)

+This helps to improve accuracy  and identification for TR or STR genotyping in human forensic and disease DNA analysis.

 ## Computing system requirement
 USAT can run across multiple computing systems.
 The tested systems include: